The Scholarship System

 Confusion Surrounding the EFC

 Many students (and their parents) found the EFC calculations baffling.
-Generally speaking, the EFC took into account a household’s income and the value of its assets, along with some other details, like family size and how many household members were currently college students.
+Generally speaking, the EFC took into account a household’s income and the value of its assets, along with some other factors, like family size and how many household members were currently college students.

 However, it didn’t factor in other financial data, like whether a student’s parents were currently repaying student loans or how much debt the household was shouldering.
 As a result, many students saw EFCs that were incredibly large, at times intimidatingly so.

 Additionally, the fact that the number was an expected dollar amount made it seem mandatory.
-If the number was particularly large, some students might have assumed that college was unaffordable, even if it might not be.
+If the number was particularly large, some students might have assumed that their college education was unaffordable, even if it might not be.
 But since it was also labeled a contribution, that seemed to soften the requirement, making it seem like “help” of some kind.

 Another issue was that some students assumed that the EFC represented the maximum amount they would have to pay – either out of pocket or with student loans – for a particular school year.
 In reality, that isn’t the case, and students could end up with debts substantially larger than the figure they were presented.